seuribe/Logik/README.md

 * You cannot see formula and value at the same time
 * The grid layout can be cumbersome when working with cells which don't need it, as moving them around can sometimes break your references.
 * It can be hard to follow the flow if calculations, how each cell affects another

+# Building
+Logik is implementing using the [Godot Engine](https://godotengine.org/).
+Why?
+Because it provides ready made components for GUI, it is fast, and I can program in C#.
+Also because Logik is not meant to be an online tool.